hmahmood2351/hmahmood2351/README.md

 Currently studying for: the CCNP, and playing around with the Azure platform and automation tools in my spare time.

-Not working in IT (yet!).
+Not working completely in IT (yet!).
 Looking to break into the industry.

 This GitHub aims to be a public display of my research and things that I do whilst looking into the three topics listed above.
 However, if I do come across any ideas that pique my interest relating to areas such as Security or Design.
 I'll be sure to post it here, too.